PortableApps64/PortableApps-ForMacOS64/README.md

 <a name="Hash"></a><a name="Digest"></a><a name="CheckSum"></a><a name="Verify"></a>
  <b>Verify/Authenticate Files:</b></td></tr>
 <tr><td border="1">
- In macOSX, Calculate & Compare hash/checksum/digest code (it is a very unique identity code) of a file/bundle<b>:</b><br/>
+ In macOS-X/XI, Calculate & Compare hash/checksum/digest code (it is a very unique identity code) of a file/bundle<b>:</b><br/>
- In macOSX in shell (“<code>Terminal</code>” utility) window, type command (<code>shasum</code>) & press <code>space</code> key,<br/>
+ In macOS-X/XI in shell (“<code>Terminal</code>” utility) window, type command (<code>shasum</code>) & press <code>space</code> key,<br/>
  then drag the <code>.dmg</code> file from <code>Finder</code>(file browser) window & drop it into <code>Terminal</code> window<b>:</b><br/>